 Dozens of measurable changes in the pain-related physiological parameters and derivatives are extracted.

-Advanced machine learning algorithms identify the pain-related pattern.
+Advanced artificial intelligence algorithms identify the pain-related pattern.

-The information is quantified and visualized on a scale where 0 represents no pain and 100 represents extreme pain – the NOL™ (Nociception Level) index.
+The information is quantified and visualized on a scale where 0 represents no pain response and 100 represents extreme pain response – the NOL® (Nociception Level) index.